-The article below opened the Continuum section of the August, 1981 issue of Omni Magazine (page 35).
+The article below opened the Continuum section of the August, 1981 issue of Omni Magazine (page 35, 15 in the linked pdf).
 It’s interesting to me because I took third-semester physics from Dr. Eisenstein, who is mentioned early in the article.
 I read it about a week after he commented in class that when students get lost they tend to turn on their calculators and start fiddling with numbers, as if the calculators were going to help them solve their problem.
 In truth the numbers don’t tell you that much until you already have the correct solution in a logical sense.
 In beginning physics this usually meant having formulated an equation that correctly described the situation at hand.

 I point this out because different technologies, organizational techniques, computer languages, application frameworks, and development stacks don’t help you much if you don’t understand the problem you’re trying to solve.
 You can write a really slick program in Python or C# that makes up for being ugly by being painful to use and not satisfying the customer, or you can write a program in any language that works smoothly and makes the customer happy.
 So which is the more important consideration, the tool or technique or how they’re applied to solve the customer’s problem?
 Which skill is harder to find, x months or years of y tool or z problems correctly analyzed and addressed?